 Choosing between Vietnam’s main cities can be an incredibly tricky decision.
 As they’re hundreds of kilometres apart, if you’re short on time, it’s not really possible to see both of them properly.
 It’s one or the other.
 Depending on what you’re looking for from your travels, we’ve compiled a list of categories that’ll help you choose between the two.
 So whether you’re after a more cultural experience, better food choice, or a less expensive trip, here’s our guide on whether you should visit Hanoi or Ho Chi Minh City.

-Ho Chi Minh City’s airport is much bigger than Hanoi’s, so it’s nearly always cheaper to fly to directly.
+Ho Chi Minh City’s airport is much bigger than Hanoi’s, so it’s nearly always cheaper to fly here directly.
 Once you arrive there though, you can still reach Hanoi fairly easily and inexpensively.

 When you get to either city, you can expect to be confronted by hundreds upon hundreds of motorbikes.
 Since they’re such a popular method of transport, using them as taxis is the typical way to get around.
-However, if you’re not comfortable on the back of them, normal taxis, bicycles and buses are available.
+However, if you’re not comfortable on the back of them, normal taxis, bicycles, rickshaws, and buses are also available.